 Equipment Loan Program

 ALS in the Heartland loans or purchases various equipment at no charge, such as mobility items, communication devices, shower/tub chairs, and daily living aides.
 We also have access to other community resources that loan equipment.
 Click here to view the Equipment Booklet.
-For any equipment loan inquiries or to request specific information, please contact the Equipment Coordinator at 402.592.2374 x204 or firstname.lastname@example.org.
+For any equipment loan inquiries or to request specific information, please contact Maggie Morehouse, Equipment Coordinator, at 402.592.2374 x204 or email@example.com.

 ALS in the Heartland provides services and support across hundreds of miles.
 Often individuals diagnosed with ALS are required to travel for ALS Clinic appointments, medical exams, research activities, and support groups.
-To assist with these travel expenses, simply fill out this request form and our agency can assist you: ALS Transportation Support form
+To assist with these travel expenses, simply contact a Patient Services Support Worker (Emily or Mikayla) to determine how we can help.
+Emily or Mikayla can be reached at 402-592-2374.

 Information and Community Resources